 Rated one of the best beaches in the world, this three-mile stretch of white sand beach is the perfect spot to head out to snorkel at!
 I truly love this beach, you can go out with some friends on a banana boat, do some parasailing and of course snorkel.
 This beach has plenty of underwater lava rocks that make it easy to navigate, plus it is known to have tons of sea turtles hanging around on the rocks (although I have only seen one)

 This Natural Reserve is located on the southern coast of Maui and is also a Marine Life District protecting fish and wildlife from fishers!
 This will give people a wide variety of marine life to view for some sensational Maui Snorkeling!
-Most of the coastline here is made up of lava rock and coral, making it the perfect home for the sea life!
+Most of the coastline here is made up of lava rock and coral.
+This makes it the perfect home for sea life!

 Turtle Town Maui – Maluaka Beach

 Turtle Town is located on the coastline between Nahuna Point and Black Sand Beach in Maui.
 Maluaka Beach is by far the best spot to hit up for some snorkeling when you’re in Turtle Town!
 It is well known for its fairly high population of Hawaiian sea turtles!

 It is not as well known as other beaches on the island.
 This is perfect for those who are looking for a less crowded beach.
 It is a more intimate snorkel adventure.
 Now, if you want to see some sea turtles without having to actually snorkel, check out my post on the secret turtle town in Maui.
 Check out this amazing footage captured while snorkeling in Maui.

 Be prepared to see Eagle Rays, and be greeted by giant sea turtles while doing some of the most incredible Maui Snorkeling!
 The area is flooded with fish, and you’ll even spot some small white tip sharks!
 Fret not, the little sharks are more afraid of you then you should be of them (although to be perfectly honest I was freaked out!)